fahimrahat58/Fit-Log/README.md

 * Rating
 * Step-by-step instructions

+Users can add workouts to their daily plan or save them for later.

 ---

-### 3. 📋 Today's Workout Plan
+### 📋 3.
+Today's Workout Plan

-Users can create and manage their own daily workout plan.
+Users can create and manage their daily workout plan.

-The **My Plan** dashboard displays:
+The **My Plan** page displays:

 * Total exercises
 * Total workout minutes